SafeHome.org may receive compensation from some providers listed on this page. Learn More

 That’s all there is to say about SimpliSafe’s equipment, but that’s just one side of the story.
 Let’s switch gears to SimpliSafe’s monitoring costs.

-SimpliSafe changed the way it does monitoring, but I have all the information you need.
+SimpliSafe changed the way it does monitoring, but we have all the information you need.
 There are three packages to choose from: Core (formerly Fast Protect) Monitoring, Standard Monitoring, and Self-Monitoring With Camera Recording.
 Here’s a breakdown of what you’ll get with each.

 Feature | Core (formerly Fast Protect) Monitoring | Standard Monitoring | Self-Monitoring With Camera Recording |